Integrable atomtronic interferometry

-The binomial distribution of the even case has maximal support, in stark contrast to the double delta function distribution of the odd case.

 Remarkably, the earlier analysis on NOON state identification can now be inverted to show that the interferometer itself provides a high-fidelity simulation of the black box processor ${\mathbb P}$.
-For odd $N$ it can be shown that
+For $\ket{\Psi_0} = \ket{M,P,0,0}$ with $N = M+P$ odd, it can be shown that

 In accordance with the previous discussion, measurement at site 3 produces one of only two possible outcomes.
-A measurement outcome of $M$ causes wavefunction collapse such that the state of qudit B is the symmetric (anti-symmetric) NOON state if $(N+1)/2$ is odd (even).
-Conversely, a measurement outcome of zero causes wavefunction collapse with an anti-symmetric (symmetric) NOON state in qudit B if $(N+1)/2$ is odd (even).
+A measurement outcome of $M$ causes wavefunction collapse such that the state of qudit B is the symmetric (antisymmetric) NOON state if $(N+1)/2$ is odd (even).
+Conversely, a measurement outcome of zero causes wavefunction collapse with an antisymmetric (symmetric) NOON state in qudit B if $(N+1)/2$ is odd (even).

 As before, it is useful to compare this result obtained from (\ref{hameff}) against the analogous predictions of (\ref{ham}).
-Numerically, using the parameters of Fig. \ref{fig:two}, we find that the outcome fidelity of this processor simulation for (\ref{ham}) is 0.99605 for outcome zero, and 0.99959 for outcome $M$, with respective probabilities of $0.497463$ and $0.493898$, close to the predictions of Eq. \eqref{Pq}.
-Probabilities and fidelities for intermediate outcomes are provided in Appendix C.
+Numerically, using the parameters of Fig. \ref{fig:two}, we find that the outcome fidelity of this processor simulation for (\ref{ham}) is $0.97831$ for outcome zero, and $0.99298$ for outcome $M$, with respective probabilities of $0.49611$ and $0.47639$, close to the theoretically predicted values of 1/2 in each case.
+See Supplemental Material B for further details, including probabilities and fidelities for intermediate outcomes.

-\textit{Entanglement.}-- The ability to produce NOON states as described above is clearly dependent on the ability to create entanglement.
+\textit{Entanglement and correlations}.-- The ability to produce NOON states as described above is clearly dependent on the ability to create entanglement.
 More important is the ability to create ``useful'' entanglement since, as emphasized in the review article \cite{pezze}: ``Not all entangled states are useful for quantum metrology''.
 See also \cite{bromley}.
-Below we demonstrate how this notion applies in the present context.
+Below we demonstrate how this notion applies in the present context by analyzing the entanglement produced and the correlations present in the system.